Show me the money: Senate and House ready to negotiate health care spending

 Simpson also told reporters he was going to use his influence to provide low-income women access to long-acting reversible contraceptives, or LARC.

-As budget negotiations were finalized last year, Simpson said, he “sprinkled” $2 million money to provide girls and low-income women access to contraception.
-Sprinkle is legislative parlance for including money as the budget is finalized for projections or programs that often never are publicly discussed.
+As budget negotiations were finalized last year, Simpson said, he “sprinkled” $2 million to provide girls and low-income women access to contraception.
+Sprinkle is legislative parlance for including money as the budget is finalized for projects or programs that often never are publicly discussed.

 But LARCs must be inserted by health care professionals and can be expensive, putting them out of reach for low-income women.
 Simpson said he wanted to use the money in the budget to make LARCs more affordable for young women.

-“It is life changing,” said Simpson who predicted that making it available for low-income women would prevent ‘tens of thousands of abortions.” he said.
-“I see that as a pro-life issue.”
+“It is life changing,” said Simpson who predicted that making them available for low-income women would prevent “tens of thousands of abortions.”

-Sen. Aaron Bean, a Fernandina Beach Republican, and a member of Simpsons’ leadership team, said the issue was a “lightning rod” and that he was met with opposition from Gov Ron DeSantis’s office and the House of Representatives.
+Sen. Aaron Bean, a Fernandina Beach Republican, and a member of Simpsons’ leadership team, said the issue was a “lightning rod” and that he was met with opposition from Gov. DeSantis’s office and the House.

 The Senate prevailed in getting the money into the budget last year but DeSantis ultimately vetoed it.

-Simpson said Thursday he stands behind his commitment to providing women access to the birth control.
+Simpson said Thursday he stands behind his commitment to providing women access to birth control.

 “This is the 11th hour.
 I am putting it in,” Simpson said.